The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Proofs of Theorems and

-Using the bound for $ \pi_{f}(x) $ in Theorem \ref{count-primes-zero}, we now can produce an explicit lower bound for the density of positive integers $n$ such that $a(n)\neq0$.
+We now want to use Theorem \ref{count-primes-zero} to give a lower bound for the density of positive integers $n$ for which $a_f(n)\neq0$.
+Using the bound for $ \pi_{0,f}(x) $ in Theorem \ref{count-primes-zero}, we can produce an explicit lower bound for the density of positive integers $n$ such that $a_f(n)\neq0$.
 This allows us to address analogues of Lehmer's question (cf. \cite{Leh}) for any newform $f$ with squarefree level and trivial character, assuming Conjecture \ref{automorphy-GRH}.

 \begin{lemma} Assume the above notation.
-Let $x_0$ be greater than the largest prime dividing $N$.
-Define { } Then { } \end{lemma}
+Let $x_0>3$, and define